Evergy hosts public meeting to replace large power poles

-Evergy hosted an open house meeting Tuesday night to get final input from the community.
+Evergy hosted an open house meeting on Tuesday night to get final input from the community.

 “That way we can take that feedback and come up with a final design and go ahead and make the changes that were promised to this neighborhood last spring,” said Gina Penzig, Manager External Communications with Evergy.